Frustrated with Clients Disputing Your Invoices? Here’s the Fix

 Automated communication

-• Payment reminders: Sent daily if overdue
+• Payment reminders: sent automatically if overdue

 All of these can be customized in SPP under Settings → Emails.